TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

     v12.2 the :yaml:`namespace` property has precedence.

-To understand what's happening in the :yaml:`aspects` part, read on.
+To understand what is happening in the :yaml:`aspects` part, read on.

 ..  attention::
     Please ensure not to register the same :yaml:`routePath` more than once, for